cse110-fa22-group21/Ursula/admin/pipeline/CodingManifest.md

 Each pull request will be reviewed and approved by 2 other reviewers.

 ### Project Board
 Use the To Do List board on Github Projects tab to update status of issues.
-Add issues to each stage in the project board in order of priority.
+Sort issues in each stage of the project board in order of priority.
+1. Go to Issues.
+2. At the right, select Projects and select `To Do List` project board.
+3. Below, select `Status` and select the corresponding status.

 ## Programming Protocols